symbiote-library/docker-project/readme.md

 ## Executing commands

+_In short_

+`./dr.sh {service} [cli]`

+Where {service} is one of

+* php
+* composer
+* phing
+* fpm
+* mysql
+* sel
+* yarn

+If the argument passed is "cli", you will be dropped to a bash shell inside the given container, eg

+`./dr.sh php cli`

+will give you a bash shell inside the container.

+Otherwise, the command will be executed as though it is the raw binary, eg

+`./dr.sh composer update package/name`

+will run the composer update command directly.

+_A little more detail_

 Some commands can be run by executing containers in isolation, but as they're likely to touch on services defined in docker compose, you'll more often than not choose to execute them in context of a running docker-compose session.